Bioprinting explained (simply!)

 3. Post-bioprinting.
 Most structures are crosslinked to become fully stable.
 Crosslinking is usually done by treating the construct with either ionic solution or UV light – the construct’s composition helps researchers determine what kind of crosslinking to use.
 Then the cell-filled constructs are placed inside an incubator for cultivation.

-What are (some of) the applications of bioprinting?
+What are (some of) the applications?

 Today’s bioprinting technologies are still new to many researchers.
 As scientists in the field continue making discoveries, bioprinting can have a huge impact on a range of application areas.